 - Various mezze items of choice for serving

 - Combine all ingredients in a food processor or blender and puree until smooth.
-Add a touch more yoghurt if needed for a creamier finish.
+Add a touch more greek yogurt if needed for a creamier finish.

-- Transfer to a serving bowl, and top with your desired garnishes.
-Or if making ahead refrigerate in a sealed container for up to 3 days
+- Transfer to a serving bowl, and top with your desired garnishes and warm pita bread or crisps.
+Or if making ahead stop in a sealed airtight container in the refrigerator for up to 3 days

 - After chilling it, its common for it to stiffen up or become a little denser.
-Make sure to give it a good stir before serving it again.
+Simply give it a good stir before serving it again.